dhedges013/helpdesk_ticket_generator/README.md

 Created Tickets and Conversations will be output to the results folder in their own csv files

+## Discord Bot

+You can run a discord bot to generate tickets in discord You will need to seet a token.
+Example: $env:DISCORD_BOT_TOKEN = 'MTQzODMyNDAy'

 ## Done List

     - Nov 25 - added Syncro CSV Template Output